MicrosoftEdge/WebView2Feedback/specs/CustomStoragePartition.md

 - Using profiles means totally different storage for all files like http caches and less performance.

-To help managing different application contexts while using the same profile, we are introducing an API to set custom storage parition and an API to clear all data in a custom storage partition.
+To help managing different application contexts while using the same profile, we are introducing an API to set custom storage partition and an API to clear all data in a custom storage partition.

 When an application sets custom storage parition for a WebView, the sites and iframes